 This guide is designed to help students plan their school programming.
 Course selection should be based on a student's current achievement, capabilities, interests, goals and teacher recommendations.
 Students register for courses in accordance with achievement and teacher's recommendations.
-50% is the minimum mark to continue to the next level in any course sequence, however, the recommended marks to successfully continue to the next level may be higher.
+A final grade of BEGINNING (50%) is the minimum mark to continue to the next level in any course sequence, however, the recommended marks to successfully continue to the next level may be higher.
 Recommended marks for advancement are indicated along the arrows in the course flow charts provided within this booklet.
 If a student wishes to take a course they are not recommended for, they must submit a Parental Request to Override Teacher Recommendation Form.